zsiki/GeoEasy/README.md

 ## Documentation

-See doc folder for various reStructuredText files.
+See doc folder for various reStructuredText files and the a paper in [Geinformatics FCE CTU](https://ojs.cvut.cz/ojs/index.php/gi/article/view/gi.17.2.1.).

 ## Installation